Delivering the Young Leaders' Scheme

 Running an effective Scheme

-The Explorer Scout Leader (Young Leader) is the section leader for an ESYL Unit.
-They’re responsible for developing and ensuring quality training and supervision of ESYLs within the District.
+The District 14-24 Team is responsible for running an ESYL Unit.
+They’re responsible for developing and ensuring learning and supervision of ESYLs within the District.
 This includes ensuring that this provision is open to all Explorers.
 This may be done with the help of others.

-It’s important to set clear expectations and responsibilities for each team member.
+Some District 14-24 Team Leaders might recruit one or more team members with responsibility for overseeing the Scheme.
+It’s important to set clear expectations and responsibilities for team members.
 Delegating tasks can be incredibly helpful.
 Doing so will help you make sure that the workload is fairly distributed, and minimise the risk that one person ends up taking on all of the work themselves.

 Tasks/responsibilities include: